It's Benchmark Season: What the 2025 Data Tells Us and How to Apply It in 2026

 This is happening across sectors, not just nonprofits.
 AI-generated search results, zero-click searches, and platform-native content consumption mean fewer people are hitting your homepage from organic search.

-The 5 Benchmark Reports Every Marketer Should Read
+The 5 Marketing Benchmark Reports Every Marketer Should Read

-These are the ones I return to every year.
-They cover different audiences and channels, but together they give you a full picture of what's happening across digital marketing.
+These are the reports I return to every year.
+They cover different audiences and channels, but together they give you a full picture of what’s happening across digital marketing.

 1. M+R Benchmarks